 The Columbian Institute was failing by the mid-1830s due to a lack of support from its members and from Congress, and the botanic garden was in a state of disrepair.
 In 1837 the Columbian Institute sold its mineralogical, zoological, and art collections and ceased operation of the garden.
 The society’s charter expired the following year, and control of the botanical garden’s site returned to the federal government.
 In 1850 Congress established the United State Botanic Garden, which occupied the former site of the Columbian Institute’s garden, to house rare botanical collections brought back by the Great Exploring Expedition (1837–1842), which traveled to South America, Antarctica, and Oceania.
 Although short-lived, the Columbian Institute’s botanic garden was an important precursor to the U.S. Botanic Garden and began the system of distributing plants and seeds nationally that continues today through the U.S. Department of Agriculture.

-- Columbian Institute, August 1816, “Constitution of the Columbian Institute for the Promotion of Arts and Sciences,” published by Benjamin Henry Latrobe, secretary of the Columbian Institute, in The National Register (1816: 405–6) back up to History
+- Columbian Institute, August 1816, “Constitution of the Columbian Institute for the Promotion of Arts and Sciences,” published by Benjamin Henry Latrobe, secretary of the Columbian Institute, in The National Register (1816: 405–6)

 - “SECTION I.